Resources

 Also, you can manually trigger a query on the resource instance by

-calling registerQuery
+calling registerQuery method.

 1SampleResource::make($model)->registerQuery(SampleQuery::class);